osinfra-io/.github/CONTRIBUTING.md

 # Contributing

-We are looking for active contributors who want to help, teach or learn more about Infrastructure as Code.
-Infrastructure as Code with sensible default practices is fundamental to any modern-day system.
+We are looking for contributors interested in open-sourcing practical ideas, lessons learned, and examples around Infrastructure as Code and Platform Engineering for organizations designed with a team-first approach.

-When contributing, please first discuss the change you wish to make via issue, [email](mailto:help@osinfra.io), [Discord](https://discord.gg/QMC5PGY8rJ), or any other method with the organization's owners.
+When contributing, please first discuss the change you wish to make via issue, pull request, [email](mailto:help@osinfra.io), [Discord](https://discord.gg/QMC5PGY8rJ), or any other method with the organization's owners.

 Please note we have a [code of conduct](CODE_OF_CONDUCT.md); please follow it in all your interactions with the project.